What are the most popular tours from Phuket?

 b) The village on stilts is unique, unusual and fun to explore.

-What we don’t:
+What I don’t:

 a) It’s a major tourist attraction, so expect a lot of people at midday, which spoils a bit the exotic feeling

-4. South Phuket with Big Buddha and Phuket Town
+South Phuket and Phuket Town

-5. Coral Island Day Trip and Racha Island
+Coral Island Day Trip and Racha Island

 (about 1,300 baht for both islands – full day)

-Often packaged as one Phuket tour day trip, those two beautiful islands have white sandy beaches and the typical atmosphere of small tropical islands.
+Often packaged as one day trip, those two beautiful islands have white sandy beaches and the typical atmosphere of small tropical islands.
 They offer excellent snorkelling opportunities with plenty of fish coming and swimming around you.
 Racha Island is excellent for diving, especially for first-timers.
 Read more

 A typical Day trip to Coral and Racha Islands by speedboat